Please provide your zip code to see plans in your area.

 Even without major coverage changes, new and different offerings can come to your area, so it still pays to shop around for new plans.

 Medicare Part D is the private sector’s first foray into a part of the Medicare program where all benefits are delivered by the private sector.
-To make Part D coverage palatable to budget analysts in Washington – who need to sign off before lawmakers can create something like a prescription drug benefit – the law’s authors created a “donut hole” (also known as the coverage gap), where you had to pay for most of the costs of your prescriptions.
+To make Part D coverage palatable to budget analysts in Washington – who need to sign off before lawmakers can create something like a prescription drug benefit – the law’s authors created a “donut hole” (also known as the coverage gap), and you had to pay your drug costs yourself while you were in the donut hole.

 Part D premiums aren’t the whole story – but they are a big part of it.
 Benefits under Part D change from year to year, so it pays to closely examine your costs under each plan available.
 Some plans offer generic drugs without copays; if those offerings apply to your medications, you could save a lot of money throughout the course of the year.

 In addition, some Part D plans offer enhanced coverage beyond a minimum level of prescription drug benefits required of insurers by the federal government.
-In 2019, the minimum coverage levels include a deductible of no more than $415, and then out-of-pocket costs that don’t exceed 25 percent of the cost of brand-name drugs, and 37 percent of the cost of generics.
-(This will drop to 25 percent in 2020, when the donut hole is eliminated for generic drugs.)
+In 2023, the minimum coverage levels include a deductible of no more than $505, and then out-of-pocket costs that don’t exceed 25% of the cost of brand-name and generic drugs.
 But some Part D plans have lower deductibles or no deductibles at all, and some plans offer lower out-of-pocket costs after the enrollee meets the deductible.

 As good as that sounds, enhanced Part D plans may not end up being the best choice — their higher premiums might more than negate the savings offered by the lower co-pays and deductibles the enhanced plans advertise.
 This is why it is so important to consider your costs across the entire year, including premiums, co-pays and co-insurance, before making a decision on next year’s Part D plan.